andedevsecops/DocuSign-SecurityEvents/README.md

 1. Click on Deploy to Azure/Deploy to Azure Gov button

 2. Select the preferred **Subscription**, **Resource Group** and **Location**
+   **Note**
-   **Note** Best practise : Create new Resource Group while deploying - all the resources of your custom Data connector will reside in the newly created Resource
+   Best practice : Create new Resource Group while deploying - all the resources of your custom Data connector will reside in the newly created Resource
    Group
 3. Enter the following value in the ARM template deployment
 	```